 - First, it may help to look at yourself in a full-length mirror fully clothed and pick out three things you really like about yourself.

-- After that, try the exercise in lingerie or underwear.
+- After that, the above in lingerie or underwear.

-- You can then move on to looking at your naked body in a full-length mirror.
+- When you feel ready you can move on to looking at your naked body in a full-length mirror.
 Describe what you see and what you like or what makes you feel awkward or uncomfortable.

 - Look at and touch your scars or breast reconstruction so that you get used to how this now feels.

 - The more often you look at and feel your body, the less different it will seem.